Ryan was kind enough to give us a demo of CSS Grid in class on Nov. 21. He recommended these resources for learning to use grid layouts:

 That’s also the week when your project work begins!

 During this time there are no quizzes or other assignments.
 Class continues to meet, and attendance will be taken.
 Friday workshop hours will be discontinued with one exception: On Friday, Dec.
-9, I will be available if you tell me in advance you want to come in.
+8, I will be available if you tell me in advance you want to come in.
 Classes end on Dec.
-7. Our class WILL meet on Tuesday, Dec.
-6 (and we have to move to a different room that day; I will remind you closer to that date).
+6. Our class WILL meet on Tuesday, Dec.
+5 (and we may need to move to a different room that day; I will tell you closer to that date).